sibabale/bidder/v2/server/CONTRIBUTION.md

 ---

-Thank you for contributing to Bidder!
+Thank you for contributing to Biddar!
 Your help makes our project better for everyone.